Is a Leaking Air Conditioner Dangerous?

 • Extending your air conditioner’s life span

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
-As the coil melts, it can make the drain pan overflow.
-We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
+As the coil defrosts, it can overwhelm the drain pan.
+We suggest checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
-Replacing your pan or pump requires a professional, so call us at 740-474-5940 for help.
+If this doesn’t resolve the issue, your drain pan may be rusty or have a broken condensate pump.
+Replacing your pan or pump requires a professional, so contact us at 740-474-5940 for assistance.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner needs coolant to move heat.
+Your air conditioner relies on coolant to transfer heat.
 If your air conditioner was installed before 2011, it probably has R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and create leaks.
+As time passes, chemicals in Freon can eat through metal and cause leaks.

 • Bubbling or hissing noises near the air conditioner